Glendora, California: Founding and modern development (1887–present)

 The downtown area as it appears now is the product of years of renovation and maintenance by the city.
-The former opera house, movie theatre, Pacific Electric station, banks, hotels, grocery and department stores were converted into more modern commercial buildings.
+The former opera house, movie theatre, Pacific Electric station, banks, hotels, grocery and department stores were converted for modern uses.
 The original layout can be read about on the Downtown Glendora Historical Walk, by reading placards placed along Glendora Avenue (previously called Michigan Avenue).
 The original townsite was bounded by Sierra Madre Avenue on the north, Minnesota Avenue on the east, Ada Avenue and the railroad on the south, and Pennsylvania Avenue on the west.

 Glendora used to be home to several military academies, which have since been converted into either churches or private school facilities.
 These academies included Brown Military Academy, now St. Lucy's Priory High School and Church of the Open Door on Sierra Madre, and Harding Military Academy, whose property is now home to North Glendora Private, a prestigious private community adjacent to Easley Canyon atop Glendora Avenue.

-From 1960 to 1978, Glendora was home to Clokey Productions which produced 85 episodes of Gumby and 65 episodes of Davey and Goliath in town.
-In celebration of this history, Glendora hosted the first Gumby Fest in 2014 which brought thousands of people from around the country and Canada.
-In 2015 the 2nd GumbyFest was held at Citrus College over an entire weekend.
+From 1960 to 1978, Glendora was home to Clokey Productions which produced 85 episodes of Gumby and 65 episodes of Davey and Goliath in a studio on Fleetwood Place near Grand Avenue and Arrow Highway.
+In celebration of this history, Glendora hosted a Gumby Fest in 2014 which brought thousands of people from around the country and Canada.
+In 2015 a second GumbyFest was held at Citrus College over an entire weekend.
+In 2024, the city of Glendora launched new branding including a new city logo in a "'Gumby' shade of green."

 Several wildfires have affected the city in recent years, the most notable being the campfire triggered Colby Fire, which displaced hundreds of Glendora residents.
 A relief concert titled "Glendora Band Aid" was held shortly after the fire to help raise funds to assist the homeowners who lost their homes in the fire.

 Glendora has an active Chamber of Commerce, established in 1903.
 The mission of the Glendora Chamber is to provide tools and resources to assist the business community in prospering and adapting to the economic climate, while growing membership and promoting local purchasing.

 Geography

-The city lies in the eastern end of the San Gabriel Valley between the San Gabriel Mountains range to the north and the South Hills to the south.
+The city lies in the eastern end of the San Gabriel Valley between the San Gabriel Mountains range to the north and, for most of the city, with the South Hills to the south.

 According to the United States Census Bureau, the city has a total area of 19.6 sqmi, of which 19.4 sqmi is land and 0.2 sqmi, or 0.84%, is water.

 Climate

 Glendora has a dry Mediterranean climate (Köppen Csa) characterized by hotter summers and slightly cooler winters than coastal areas in California.
 The dry weather lasts for most of the year except for the rainy season in the winter.
 Hot summer temperatures and warm Santa Ana winds in the fall increase the risk of wildfires in the surrounding mountains.
-The 2009 Morris Fire and 2015 Cabin Fire are some of the most recent wildfires affecting Glendora and nearby cities.
+The 2009 Morris Fire, 2014 Colby Fire, and the 2015 Cabin Fire are some of the most recent wildfires affecting Glendora and nearby cities.